Radio y Televisión de Hidalgo

-Radio y Televisión de Hidalgo is the state television and radio agency of the State of Hidalgo.
-It operates a radio network consisting of ten stations and a television network with six transmitters.
+Radio y Televisión de Hidalgo is the state television and radio agency of the Mexican state of Hidalgo.
+It also airs programming from Canal 22, Canal Once, TV UNAM and DW Español.

-RTH was founded in 1982 and began broadcasting on TV that year, signing on XHPAH channel 3.
+RTVH was founded in 1982 and began broadcasting on TV that year, signing on XHPAH channel 3.
 Its Pachuca radio station came to air in December 1985.
+As a result of a legal error, the state radio network lost most of its coverage in 2022.